-After you’ve pushed all the water through your ground coffee, you now have espresso made at home.
+After you’ve pushed all the water through your ground coffee, you now have espresso-style coffee made at home.

 Can you make espresso without a machine?
-You just proved you can!
+Technically no… but you just proved you can get pretty darn close!

 AeroPress Vs Espresso – The Verdict

-So you’ve proven that you can make espresso without an espresso machine.
+So you’ve proven that you can make espresso-style without an espresso machine.
 Now I bet you’re thinking that you can live without one, right?

 But there is one thing that an espresso machine has that no other coffee maker does: a steaming wand.